|Share / Print / Sitemap|

 Controlling Cash Flow Begins with Payables Management

 It’s no real surprise that money flowing into a business receives a lot of attention, which is why so much emphasis is placed on tracking sales and revenues.
-It may surprise some business owners, however, that it is through the money flowing out that they can make the most significant and controllable improvements in their cash flow.
+It may surprise some business owners, however, that it is through the money flowing out of the business when they can make the most significant and controllable improvements in their cash flow.
 In fact, with a streamlined and automated payables process, businesses can realize immediate benefits of reduced costs for invoice processing, account reconciliation, and check writing, while enjoying the use of their cash for longer periods of time.

 With any one of these outcomes, cash flow and profit margins can be immediately improved; so, consider the upside should you be able to achieve all of them.
 Fortunately, the digital age has spawned a number of payables management solutions that can enable any business to significantly impact its cash flow.
 The tools available to businesses today can streamline the process, reduce costs, and put them in control of their outflows for optimum cash flow.